DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-4.md

 This table shows the 6 providers in Leeds and the number of associated placement schools in Leeds.

-In addition to the ones listed here, from 2022 to 2023, 16 additional providers across England had trainees at placement schools in Leeds.
+In addition to the ones listed here, from 2022 to 2023, 14 additional providers across England had trainees at placement schools in Leeds:

+- AA Teamworks West Yorkshire SCITT
+- ARK Teacher Training
+- Ashton on Mersey School SCITT
+- Birmingham City University
+- Bradford Birth to 19 SCITT
+- Bradford College
+- Bright Futures SCITT
+- Educate Group Initial Teacher Training
+- Sheffield Hallam University
+- Teach First
+- University of Buckingham
+- University of Huddersfield
+- University Of York
+- York St John University

 ## Leeds-area representativeness